 With his gentle smile and mature attitude, Tony brings his own unique Kiwi touch to the club and is a valuable member of the team.

-Tony is currently ranked as a 2nd Dan Black Belt with the Japan Karate Association.
+Tony has obtained his 2nd Dan Black Belt with the Japan Karate Association.

 Tony is also a qualified D-Kyu Instructor

 Damian started training with the Cambridge club in 2017 and has rapidly grown to become a cornerstone of the club.
 With a high-performance background in cycling New Zealand and part of the coaching squad for the National Paralympic cycling team, he has a vast knowledge based in human physiology and mechanics.